m4rr/burevestnik/README.md

 ## [WIP] Beta

-Truly offline chat via Bluetooth.
+Truly offline chat via Multipeer Connectivity.

 Would be smarter and would have much more optimal routes to deliver messages.